 However, giving a review is more complicated than just saying "nice job" or "needs improvement."
 If you want to inspire your employees to keep up with their work or do better, you'll need to dive deeper than the traditional review process.

-"The ideal outcome for a performance appraisal is for managers and employees to have meaningful, reflective conversations together," said Julie Rieken, vice president of marketing and customer experience at evaluation software company Trakstar.
-"It's a chance to document the year's accomplishments, journal about accomplishments, understand expectations and celebrate progress."
+"The ideal outcome for a performance appraisal is for managers and employees to have meaningful, reflective conversations together," said Julie Rieken, CEO of evaluation software company Trakstar.
+"It's a chance to document the year's accomplishments, … understand expectations and celebrate progress."